Danish retirement pension

 If you live in Denmark, you must apply for your Danish retirement pension from Udbetaling Danmark.

-See borger.dk for information on the Danish retirement pension and how to apply.
+See borger.dk for more information on the Danish retirement pension and how to apply.

 If you have earned the right to a retirement pension from one or more other Nordic countries, you must usually apply for this in Denmark.
-You can read about how to apply and what documentation you will need at borger.dk.
+At borger.dk you can read about how to apply, and what documentation you will need.

-If you live in another Nordic country and have earned the right to a Danish retirement pension, you will generally need to apply for it to the authorities in the country where you live.
+If you live in another Nordic country and have earned the right to a Danish retirement pension, you will generally need to apply to the pension authority in the country where you live.

-You may have the right to various supplements to your Danish retirement pension: supplementary pension (elderly cheque), media cheque, heating allowance, health allowance and personal allowance.
-You can read about these at borger.dk.
+You may in some cases be entitled to a supplement to your state pension, e.g. supplementary pension benefit, media cheque, heating allowance, health subsidy or personal subsidy.
+You can read more about supplements at borger.dk.

-You may have the right to housing allowance.
-This depends, among other things, on your rent, your income, the size of your home and how many people live there.
-You can read more at borger.dk (in Danish).
+You may have the right to housing allowance if you live in Denmark.
+This depends, amongst other things, on your rent, your income, the size of the dwelling and the number of people who live there.
+You can read more about housing allowance at borger.dk.

 Can you take your Danish retirement pension with you to another Nordic country?

-If you are a Danish citizen or a citizen of an EU country, Norway, Iceland, Liechtenstein or Switzerland, you can generally take your pension with you to another Nordic country.
-You must apply to Udbetaling Danmark to take your pension abroad.
+If you are a Danish citizen or a citizen of an EU country, Norway, Iceland, Liechtenstein or Switzerland, you can generally take your state retirement pension with you to another Nordic country.
+You must apply to Udbetaling Danmark for permission to take your pension abroad.

-You cannot take your Danish pension with you to the Faroe Islands or Greenland.
-Instead, you should apply for a Faroese or Greenlandic pension.
+You cannot take your Danish state retirement pension with you to the Faroe Islands or Greenland.
+Instead, you must apply for a pension according to the Faroese or Greenlandic rules.

-How is retirement pension paid out in the event of death?
+What will happen to my state retirement pension in the event of my death?

-If you live with a spouse, civil partner or cohabiting partner who is also in receipt of either disability pension, senior pension or retirement pension, your pension will continue to be paid for up to three months after your death.
-This is known as a survivor's pension.
+If you live with a spouse, civil partner or cohabiting partner who is also in receipt of either a disability pension, senior pension or state retirement pension, your pension can continue to be paid for up to three months after your death.
+This is known as a survivor’s pension.

-Your next of kin do not need to do anything about your disability pension, senior pension or retirement pension in the event of your death.
+Your next of kin will not as a rule need to do anything about your disability pension, senior pension or retirement pension in the event of your death.
 The National Registration Office will notify Udbetaling Danmark and your local authority, and an automatic decision will be made about what will happen to your pension.
-However, if you live abroad, your family should contact Udbetaling Danmark.
+If you live abroad, your relatives must however themselves contact Udbetaling Danmark.

-How can you find out whether you have the right to a pension in Denmark?
+How can you see whether you have earned the right to a pension in Denmark?

-If you have any questions about your Danish retirement pension, contact Udbetaling Danmark.
+If you have any questions about your Danish retirement pension or your pension earning period in Denmark, you can contact Udbetaling Danmark.

-Where do you pay tax if you receive Danish retirement pension abroad?
+Where do you pay tax if you receive a Danish retirement pension abroad?

 Please fill in our contact form if you have any questions or if you have encountered an obstacle in another Nordic country.